Revold1/SC1015-AirBNB/README.md

 1) EDA (To choose important features is important)
-  a) Features we are using
+  a) Features we are using  (Total 7 features)
       Categorical: room_type, biz,
       Numerical: person_capacity, bedrooms, dist, attr_index_norm, rest_index_norm
+* To do: Add in justifications for the categorical/ numerical data we chose

-3) Choosing a [model]("https://scikit-learn.org/stable/modules/ensemble.html") to predict the price.
+2) Choosing a [model]("https://scikit-learn.org/stable/modules/ensemble.html") to predict the price.
   a) Forests of Randomized Tree (Jonathan)
   b) AdaBoost (Wei Siong)
   c) Histogram-Based Gradient Boost (Kieran)